An Introduction to PCR

 Standard PCR experiment overview

 The PCR is used to amplify a specific DNA fragment from a complex mixture of starting material called template DNA.
 The sample preparation and purification protocols depend on the starting material, including the sample matrix and accessibility of target DNA.
-Often, minimal DNA purification is needed.
+Often, minimal DNA purification is needed and some techniques such as direct PCR or extraction-free PCR require no pre-purification of DNA or RNA.
 However, PCR does require knowledge of the DNA sequence information that flanks the DNA fragment to be amplified (called target DNA).

 DNA to be amplified: also called PCR template or template DNA.
 This DNA can be of any source, such as genomic DNA (gDNA), cDNA, and plasmid DNA.